If you are taking a cruise you may be wondering how cruise ships plan for and avoid bad weather.

 Do Cruise Ships Avoid Bad Weather?

-Cruise ships avoid bad weather by changing their itineraries either in advance or last minute.
-A cruise ship may return to port ahead of schedule of cancel the cruise completely.
+Cruise ships avoid bad weather by changing their itineraries either in advance or at the last minute.

 Due to the fact that the weather is ever-changing, the cruise line has to be constantly monitoring the situation to decide on the best approach to take.